stiofanEimeid/graphic-design-services/README.md

 #### Project Goals

-The goal of the project is to build a site to provide graphic and web design services.
+Phantistry is an e-commerce site that provides graphic design services.
+It provides hand-drawn illustrations as well as hand drawn assets for websites to add a dose of creativity and authenticity to a brand.

+This site serves as my submission for the fourth and final milestone of the Code Institutes Full Stack Software Development Diploma, as part the Full Stack Frameworks module.

 #### User Goals

-As a user, I want to purchase graphical designs to address my needs.

-As an owner, I want to showcase my work and earn money for freelance design work.
+This site is targeted at businesses who are in the market for art assets for their website along with users who are interested in purchasing art for their own personal enjoyment.

+User Goals are:

+Order a design to their specifications and be able to request revisions to a design if necessary.

+View previous work of the artist.

+Phantistry is the perfect way to meet these needs as it provides the functionality and ease-of-use to request and purchase the right design, while providing a straightforward process was requesting changes should they be necessary.

+Users are view the site gallery to see the artist’s previous work to determine whether they would be interested in purchasing a design.

 #### User Stories

 As a user, I want to be able to:

-- view previous work and customer testimonials;
+- view previous work and customer testimonials without having to log in;
+- Create a password protected profile with associated username and image;
+- Update profile details;
 - use a form to order a design to fit my needs;
-- view how much my request will cost and how long it will take;
+- view how much my request will cost;
+- pay using a secure checkout process;
+- Keep track of my purchases and order history from my profile;
 - accept the result or request a round of changes.
+- write a testimonial for the design.

 As a site owner, I want to:

 - showcase prior work to attract potential clients;
-- log in as a special user in order to see a list of all orders;
+- log in as a special user in order to see a list of all orders submitted by customers;
 - upload completed work.
+- View requested changes to designs submitted by users;
+- Upload an updated design to the site viewable by users;
+- receive payment for orders and designs.

 ### Design Choices

+### Name

 #### Fonts